Stock events for Sonos, Inc. (SONO)

 Ownership

-Sonos, Inc. is largely owned by institutional investors, who hold a substantial portion of the company's shares, ranging from approximately 77% as of May 2025 to over 91% as of September 2025.
+Sonos, Inc.'s ownership is predominantly held by institutional investors, who collectively owned 77% of the company's stock as of May 2025.
 Major institutional shareholders include BlackRock, Inc., The Vanguard Group, Inc., and Coliseum Capital Management, LLC.
-Individual investors own about 11% of the company.
-Kkr Group Partnership LP is listed as the largest individual shareholder.
+Individual investors hold approximately 11% of the company.

 Ask Our Expert AI Analyst